mythaxis/mythaxis.github.io/content/issue-37/the-kid-is-killing-me.md

 - Aubrey Taylor
 copyright: '© Aubrey Taylor 2024 All Rights Reserved'

-description: "It's a treat to discover an author you'd never read before whose writing just lights you up.
-It's always a nice feeling adding debutants the ranks of authors appearing in Mythaxis.
-But there's something a little extra special when you discover that the story you liked so much will be the author's first ever publication.
-In my opinion, Aubrey Taylor doesn't so much hit the ground running as not hit the ground at all.
-She's flying."
+description: "As a reader, it's a treat to discover an author whose writing just lights you up.
+As editor, it's always a nice feeling adding new names to the ranks of authors appearing in Mythaxis, every issue means more.
+But there's something a little extra special when you discover that the story you liked so much will be that author's first ever publication.
+Here's to a great debut!
+Aubrey Taylor doesn't so much hit the ground running as miss the ground completely and carry on flying."

 image: images/KidKillingMe10x6.jpg
 imageCopyright: "The title picture was created using Creative Commons images - many thanks to the following creators: [Bru-nO](https://pixabay.com/photos/woman-breast-baby-newborn-female-841489/) and [Andrea Piacquadio](https://www.pexels.com/photo/woman-in-gray-tank-top-3812746/)."